Mathematical models for therapeutic approaches involving electric conductors or shielding: Extending the circuit

 We apply the Kirchhoff laws.
 For circuit $1$, it is well known that for small values of time $t>0$ the capacitor charge

 and the current is

 For circuit $2$, we obtain a system of equations:

 with initial conditions $q(0)=0$ and $q_e(0)=0$.
-Here $C_e$ and $R_e$ are the capacitance and resistance of the electrodes/multi-wire system, respectively.
-We will assume $C_e<C$ and and $R_e<R$.
+Here $C_e$ and $R_e$ are the capacitance and resistance of the electrodes/multi-wire system, respectively, and $q_e$ is the charge on the second capacitor (added in circuit 2).
 Note: $I_1R_e=\frac{q_e}{C_e}$.
 From the equations, we get the second order ODE with constant coefficients